 However, some extractions can be more difficult.
 In these cases, there is a higher risk of accidents and complications, the most common of which is nerve damage.
 These injuries can be debilitating, which is why they are cause for legal action.

 Despite how complicated a tooth extraction may be, there is no reason that a dentist should cause nerve or facial damage from a routine procedure.

-Problems With Anesthesia
+Problems with Anesthesia

 A patient goes to the dentist expecting one kind of procedure to treat his or her dental issue.
 But, when a dentist continues to conduct an unnecessary procedure that results in pain, discomfort and a lower quality of life, it is considered dental malpractice.
-A common unnecessary procedure is the extraction of teeth.

 Lack of Employee Oversight